Mando619/Employee-Tracker/README.md

 ## Description

-Employee tracker is a CLI application for building and to help maintain a companys employee data base.
+Employee tracker is a CLI application for building and maintaining a companys employee data base.
 The data base is built and updated through MYSQL.
 With many companys growing, this application can help change the structure of the employee database without having to change the main model.
-This tracker allows an company individual to view all employees, departments, and roles.
+This tracker allows a company individual to view all employees, departments, and roles.
-Through the CLI, user is able to modify each aspect of the employee.
+Through the CLI, user is able to modify each aspect of the employee, or add new ones.

 ## DEMO